tahirmurata/portfolio/src/content/blog/1_wgo_a_simple_live_reloading_tool.md

 ### Enter wgo

-wgo is a minimalist live reloading tool that works with any programming language.
+wgo is a minimalist live reloading tool by bokwoon95 that works with any programming language.
 Built with simplicity in mind, the entire codebase consists of just two files: `main.go` and `wgo_cmd.go`.
 You can explore the complete source code [here](https://github.com/bokwoon95/wgo/blob/main/START_HERE.md).

 ## How to use wgo

 Using wgo is so straightforward, you already know how to use it.
-Just slap the command in front of any command to run it with live reloading.
+Just add the command in front of any command to run it with live reloading.

 ```bash
 # Run gcc.